Why Choose Slavic Studies?

 In the senior year, non-honors concentrators will design a fall-term capstone project in consultation with the Director of Undergradute Studies (DUS), allowing them to study with a faculty member from the Department and write a 25–30 page senior project.
 Honors students will work with a faculty member for the entire senior year and write an honors thesis.
 The Department awards prizes for superior honors theses.

-In addition to the required survey course in Russian literature, students are encouraged to use their two elective courses to explore a broad variety of subjects offered by the department, including Tolstoy, Dostoevsky, Nabokov, the avant-garde, the culture of St. Petersburg, the literature and culture of Prague, Romanticism and Polish literature, 20th-century Ukrainian literature, the culture of Medieval Rus’, Russian women readers and writers, the Russian theater, East European film, post-realist and post-modernist fiction, and Slavic science fiction.
+In addition to the two required 100-level courses in Slavic literature or culture, students are encouraged to use their three elective courses to explore a broad variety of subjects offered by the department, including Tolstoy, Dostoevsky, Nabokov, the avant-garde, the culture of St. Petersburg, the literature and culture of Prague, Romanticism and Polish literature, 20th-century Ukrainian literature, the culture of Medieval Rus’, Russian women readers and writers, the Russian theater, East European film, post-realist and post-modernist fiction, and Slavic science fiction.
 Many of these courses cover aspects of Slavic critical theory (formalism, structuralism, Bakhtin, cultural semiotics), as well as other contemporary theoretical approaches to literature.

 Study abroad is difficult under current conditions.
 We are monitoring the situation and we will make recommendations in accordance with current university guidelines.
 In the past, the majority of our concentrators spent time abroad, typically during their junior year or in the summer after junior year.
-Slavic Department faculty usually run two summer abroad programs each year, one in St. Petersburg and the other in Prague.
-Many of our students also study in Russia or Central Europe with other programs such as the Council on International Educational Exchange (CIEE) or the American Council of Teachers of Russian (ACTR).
+Slavic Department faculty usually run a summer study abroad program in Prague.
+Many of our students also study in Central Europe, Central Asia, or the Caucasus with other programs such as the Council on International Educational Exchange (CIEE) or the American Council of Teachers of Russian (ACTR).
 Entrance to these programs is competitive, but Harvard students have traditionally done well.
 Credit toward concentration requirements is granted to those who successfully complete such programs; in order to receive concentration credit for this or any other external study, the student must receive permission in advance from the DUS.